Financial-Times/ft-origami/docs/syntax/scss.md

 ### Property names

 * Where vendor-specific properties are used, [o-useragent](https://github.com/Financial-Times/o-useragent)'s `oUseragentPrefixer()` mixin *should* be used to apply vendor prefixes.
-This gives products control over which ones are included in their stylesheets.
+This gives product developers control over which ones are included in their stylesheets.
 * CSS hacks to target particular browsers *must not* be used.
-Instead, use the [o-useragent](https://github.com/Financial-Times/o-useragent) module.
+Instead, use [o-useragent](https://github.com/Financial-Times/o-useragent)'s `oUseragentTarget()` mixin.
 * Properties *should* be ordered consistently.
 [CSS Comb](http://csscomb.com/) *should* be used to automate this, and *should* be used during development so that other developers beneift from cleaner code being available in the source tree.

 ### Values